3 Mistakes to Avoid When You're Out Viewing a Potential Buy-To-Let

-What are the three most common mistakes that property investors make when buying buy to let property?
+What are the three most common mistakes that property investors make when buying a buy-to-let property?
 The first is not finding out why the property is being sold.
 The second is taking the estate agent's word on its rental potential.
 And the third is not knowing exactly how much the refurbishment is going to cost.

-2. Don’t Take the Estate Agent’s Word On Rental Potential
+On Rental Potential: Don’t Take the Estate Agent’s Word

 Just that.
 The second mistake many people make on buying a buy to let property is going on the estate agent’s word for the potential for renting that property out.

-The third mistake investors make when it comes to purchasing buy to let property is getting the refurbishment budget all wrong.
-Click here for our report into managing refurbishment costs.
+The third mistake investors make when it comes to purchasing a buy-to-let property is getting the refurbishment budget all wrong.
+Click here for our report on managing refurbishment costs.

 You won't be able to calculate your return on investment if you don't know what it is going to cost to get the property to the level you require.
 It may require some electrical rewiring work, It may require a brand new boiler.
 It may need painting, decorating or require new carpets.
 There may be a whole host of things to do so it’s important to budget correctly for getting the property to a rental standard that you're happy with.